FOSSEE/sees/ult/ult_2/script.rst

    ..
 At the end of this tutorial, you will be able to:

    ..
-1. Handle files efficiently.
+1. Copy files from one location to another.
    ..
-2. Change permissions and ownership of files.
+2. Remove files and directories.
    ..
+3. Change permissions and ownership of files.
-3. Navigate through directories and files.
+   ..
+4. Navigate through directories and files.

 ..
 Prerequisites
 .. -------------